algolia/website-1/_posts/2017-05-09-searching-for-packages.md

 Since December 2016, you can [search for JavaScript packages](https://yarnpkg.com/en/packages/) on the Yarn website.
 But we never talked about [how it happened](#how-it-happened), what [makes it different](#what-makes-it-different) from other package search interfaces, [how it's made](#how-it-works) and [what it means for the community](#what-about-the-future).

-## How it happened
+## The story behind the search

-Search on the Yarn website started with our documentation, we wanted people to easily find information on how to use Yarn.
+Search on the Yarn website started with the documentation, we wanted people to easily find information on how to use Yarn.
 As other programming community websites we went for [DocSearch](https://community.algolia.com/docsearch/), this was covered in [yarnpkg/website#105](https://github.com/yarnpkg/website/pull/105).

 Then another Yarn contributor ([@thejameskyle](https://github.com/thejameskyle)) asked in [yarnpkg/website#194](https://github.com/yarnpkg/website/issue/194) if we should get package searching abilities, much like [npm](http://npmjs.com/) had.
 We wanted something different in term of ranking and also display package details in a way that was re-thought.